murat48/reflectortradebet/README.md

 # 🚀 Reflector TradeBet

-This is a comprehensive DeFi trading platform built on Stellar blockchain that revolutionizes automated cryptocurrency trading.
-The platform features automated trailing stop trading that works 24/7 without user intervention, allowing traders to set profit-taking and stop-loss orders that execute automatically based on market movements.
+This platform is a comprehensive DeFi trading infrastructure built on the Stellar blockchain that redefines automated cryptocurrency trading.
+Traders can pre-set profit-taking and stop-loss orders, and the system executes them automatically 24/7 based on market movements—without the need for constant monitoring.

-The system includes a real-time Oracle data dashboard that tracks prices for 6 different assets (BTCLN, AQUA, yUSDC, SSLX, EURC, KALE) with interactive charts and historical analysis.
-Users can also participate in prediction markets where they can bet on price directions (Up/Down/Stable) with a fair refund system that protects users from total losses.
+The platform includes a real-time Oracle data dashboard with interactive charts and historical analysis, enabling users to track price movements and gain deeper market insights.
+Users can also join prediction markets, where they bet on price directions with a fair refund system that protects them from complete losses.

-Built with Next.js, TypeScript, and Rust-based Soroban smart contracts, the platform offers secure automated transaction signing through advanced key management.
-The integrated Telegram bot provides instant notifications for trade executions, detailed profit/loss reports, and market updates.
+Developed with Next.js, TypeScript, and Rust-based Soroban smart contracts, the system ensures secure automated transaction signing through advanced key management.
+The integrated Telegram bot provides instant notifications for trade executions, detailed profit and loss reports, and live market updates.

-Key features include hands-free trading that runs continuously in the background, emergency sell functionality, comprehensive admin panel for system management, and a risk-free betting system with automatic market resolution.
-The platform leverages Stellar's low fees and fast transactions while maintaining enterprise-level security through memory-safe Rust contracts.
+Key features include continuous hands-free trading, emergency sell functionality, a comprehensive admin panel for system management, and risk-free prediction markets with automatic resolution.
+Stellar’s low fees and fast transaction speeds combine with memory-safe Rust contracts to deliver enterprise-grade security.

-Perfect for active crypto traders seeking automation, DeFi enthusiasts interested in prediction markets, and developers wanting to build on a modern blockchain trading infrastructure.
-The open-source platform combines cutting-edge technology with user-friendly design to deliver the future of automated cryptocurrency trading.
+This open-source platform is designed for active crypto traders seeking automation, DeFi enthusiasts interested in prediction markets, and developers aiming to build on modern blockchain trading infrastructure.
+With cutting-edge technology and a user-friendly design, it brings the future of automated cryptocurrency trading to life today.

 [![Next.js](https://img.shields.io/badge/Next.js-14.2-black?style=flat-square&logo=next.js)](https://nextjs.org/)
 [![TypeScript](https://img.shields.io/badge/TypeScript-5.0-blue?style=flat-square&logo=typescript)](https://www.typescriptlang.org/)